 Click Here to Check Out Hotels in Bucharest

 One of the unique emerging destinations in Europe is the Istrian peninsula, an anvil shaped region in the northern part of Croatia just south of the Slovenian border on the Adriatic Sea.
 It’s one of the less known places in Europe for Americans to visit.
 Even though they may be acquainted with Croatia, it’s more likely that they would have visited places like Split or Dubrovnik along the Dalmatian Coast in the southern part of the country.

 We think Istria is perhaps the best off the beaten path travel destination in Europe for a variety of reasons: the Croatian wine scene is amazing and the Italian influence (Istria was part of the Venetian Empire) is strong.
 We encountered tons of Italian tourists in the romantic little seaside town of Rovinj where we stayed, but not a single American.
 If you’re interested in gastronomy, Istria’s local food scene is magnificent: it’s a center for black and white truffles and their products, and the seafood is among the best we’ve had in Europe.

 Istria’s shortcoming is that it doesn’t realize how incredible it is. – Steffani Cameron

-In Pula, the largest intact Roman coliseum is deserted in the off-season; you can wander through the centuries alone in the shadows of residual energy.
+The historic city of Pula boasts the largest intact Roman coliseum is deserted in the off-season; you can wander through the centuries alone in the shadows of residual energy.